 Data scientists use this method to detect separability between classes.
 E.g. is there an opportunity to learn from the feature set or is there just too much noise?

-from yellowbrick.datasets import load_occupancy from yellowbrick.features import RadViz # Instantiate the visualizer visualizer = RadViz(classes=classes) visualizer.fit(X, y) # Fit the data to the visualizer visualizer.transform(X) # Transform the data visualizer.poof() # Draw/show/poof the data
+from yellowbrick.datasets import load_occupancy from yellowbrick.features import RadViz # Load the classification dataset X, y = load_occupancy() # Specify the target classes classes = ["unoccupied", "occupied"] # Instantiate the visualizer visualizer = RadViz(classes=classes) visualizer.fit(X, y) # Fit the data to the visualizer visualizer.transform(X) # Transform the data visualizer.show() # Finalize and render the figure

 display the target information, as opposed to discrete colors.

 Implements radviz for feature analysis.

-RadialVisualizer(ax=None, features=None, classes=None, color=None, colormap=None, alpha=1.0, **kwargs)¶
+RadialVisualizer(ax=None, features=None, classes=None, colors=None, colormap=None, alpha=1.0, **kwargs)¶

 RadViz is a multivariate data visualization algorithm that plots each axis uniformely around the circumference of a circle then plots points on the interior of the circle such that the point normalizes its values on the axes from the center to each arc.

-ax : matplotlib Axes, default: None
+- axmatplotlib Axes, default: None

 The axis to plot the figure on.
 If None is passed in the current axes will be used (or generated if required).

-color : list or tuple, default: None
+- colorslist or tuple, default: None

-colormap : string or cmap, default: None
+- colormapstring or cmap, default: None

 Keyword arguments that are passed to the base class and may influence the visualization as defined in other Visualizers.

->>> visualizer = RadViz() >>> visualizer.fit(X, y) >>> visualizer.transform(X) >>> visualizer.poof()
+>>> visualizer = RadViz() >>> visualizer.fit(X, y) >>> visualizer.transform(X) >>> visualizer.show()

-draw(X, y, **kwargs)¶
+draw(self, X, y, **kwargs)¶